Artifact Registry supports Node.js packages that you manage with npm.

-- If you are new to npm, read about how the following concepts:
+- If you are new to npm, read about the following concepts:

-- Create an npm repository for your packages.
+- Create a Node.js package repository for your packages.

 - Grant permissions to the account that will connect with the repository.
 Service accounts for common integrations with Artifact Registry have default permissions for repositories in the same project.